-If you’ve got a passion for art or history, and you think you’d enjoy sharing your knowledge with others, you’d probably enjoy volunteering as a docent or tour guide at a local museum.
-This role will likely require you to attend a training program of some kind as you will be trusted as a teacher on each tour you host.
+Do you have a passion for art or history?
+Do you enjoy sharing your knowledge with others?
+If you answered yes to both questions, you’d probably enjoy volunteering at a local museum as a docent.
+This role will likely require you to attend a training program of some kind.
 While hosting your tours will be your primary responsibility as a docent, you may also be asked to undertake other tasks, such as answering phones or manning an information desk.
 Additionally, some museums will expect a regular commitment of your time for up to a year.

 Keep democracy alive.

 As a U.S. citizen, you have a right for your voice to be heard via our democratic process.
 While you may not be interested in running for local office, there are a variety of ways you can make an impact on a local, state, or national level.
 Regardless of the time you are willing to commit or the extent to which you would like to get involved, The Center for Civic Education has some ideas that can help you get started.
 Here are just a few that we think are most helpful:

 Stay informed!
 Keep up with current events, and share your learnings with others.
 But when you do, make sure that your sources are credible.
 You don’t want to propagate false information or “fake news”.
 Nor do you want your own vote to be swayed by these false narratives.

 Vote in all elections, not just the big ones.
 Your vote is the most direct way to make an impact on the laws of our nation.
 Far too many people justify staying home on election days by assuming their vote doesn’t really matter.
 If everyone adopted that mindset, our democracy itself would be useless!

 Sign petitions, and write letters to your representatives.
 Engage in political discussions, especially when regarding the topics or issues that you are most passionate about.

 Volunteer your time & voice by canvassing for a candidate you believe in, participating in a phone banking event, or helping out at your local polling place on election day.